 Small Paper Slips, Big Problems

-In the US, over 250 million gallons of oil, nearly 10 million trees, and 1 billion gallons of water are consumed each year in the creation of paper receipts, generating 1.5 billion pounds of waste.
+In the US, over 12.4 million trees and 13 billion gallons of water are consumed each year in the creation of paper receipts, generating 1.5 billion pounds of waste and 4 billion pounds of CO2.
 Paper products fill over one quarter of all solid waste in landfills, including receipts.
 These seemingly innocuous small paper slips also collectively undermine businesses' attempts at increasing sustainability.

-Paper receipts are unnecessary and honestly, very annoying.
-Innovative companies are moving to digital or no receipt options.
-According to a 2012 report from Epsilon International, one third of retailers surveyed offer digital receipts, and half of those do so at all their store locations.
+Paper receipts are unnecessary and are often quickly thrown away seconds after being printed.
+Innovative companies are moving to offer digital or no receipt options.
 Our goal is to reduce the enormous use of paper, energy, and water for receipts by urging major companies to follow this movement and offer paperless receipt options to their customers.